asbjornrasen/cryptoprotos-obsidian-plugin/README.md

     🔓 Decrypt the current TXT file with a password

-    ✏️ Fully integrates with the Obsidian editor
+    ✏️ Fully integrates with editor

     🔄 Compatible with external tools (e.g., Python, JavaScript) if the encryption format is respected